guifel/nocust-client-doc/reference-api.md

 # Reference API

 ### LQDManager  (Constructor)
 The `LQDManager` object provides all the methods.
 This constructor requires a Web3 instance version 1.0.x with a private key loaded.
-The private will be used later to generate signatures to register, send transfer, receive transfer, etc..
+The private key will be used later to generate signatures to register, send transfers, receive transfers, etc..

 | Parameter   | Type                                    |                                      Description |
 | :----- | :-------------------------------------- | -----------------------------------------------: |